-Jim Haudan is a different kind of CEO, with a passion that goes beyond leading Root to success.
-For more than 20 years, he has helped organizations unleash hidden potential by fully engaging their people to deliver on the strategies of the business.
+Jim Haudan has a passion that goes beyond leading Root to success as Co-founder and Chairman.
+For more than 25 years, he has helped leaders and organizations unleash hidden potential by fully engaging their people to deliver on the strategies of the business.

 Jim Wrote the Book on Engagement